ArinLP/Youtube-Time-Verify-Bot/readme.md

-# YouTube Subscriber Verifier 🎥✔️
+# YouTube Subscriber Verifier with Delay 🎥✔️

 ## Description

-The **YouTube Subscriber Verifier** is a Discord bot designed to verify if users have subscribed to a specified YouTube channel.
+The **YouTube Subscriber Verifier with Delay** is a Discord bot designed to verify if users have subscribed to a specified YouTube channel.
 It analyzes images uploaded by users to check for text that matches the channel's name or specific keywords.
 If a match is found, it grants a role to the user in the Discord server.
 The bot also supports saving subscriber data for record-keeping. 📜

 ## Features ✨